flux-iac/tofu-controller/docs/References/terraform.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>VarsKeys is the data key where the values.yaml or a specific value can be
+<p>VarsKeys is the data key at which a specific value can be found.
-found at.
 Defaults to all keys.</p>
 </td>
 </tr>
 <tr>